dylan-jayatilaka/tonto/README.md

 command for your fortran compiler.
 We recommend `gfortran-6`.

-If you want a static executable (recommended for Windows), in addition to any previous options, type:
+If you want a static executable (recommended for Windows), in addition to any previous options, you type :

 ```
    cmake .. -DCMAKE_BUILD_TYPE=RELEASE-STATIC
    make -j
 ```

-To make an MPI parallel version do it like this :
+To make an MPI parallel version, type :

 ```
    cmake .. -DMPI=1